adloky/smalls/benoni-b-ss.md

 **19.Nxa4 Rab8 20.Qa5**

 This was played in an older correspondence game.
-White?s idea is to continue Nb6 and Nc4.
+White's idea is to continue Nb6 and Nc4.

 **20...Qd8∞**